ansys/pymapdl/doc/source/examples/gallery_examples/index.rst

 Academic Finite Element Examples
 ================================
-These examples demonstrate finite element method as applicable to Python and MAPDL while emphasising Python libraries such as `matplotlib
+These examples demonstrate finite element method as applicable to Python and MAPDL while emphasising Python libraries such as `Matplotlib
 <https://matplotlib.org/>`_